-- 2 If UA used is customised or significantly modified such that there is impact to its critical functions, the following information should be provided to support the airworthiness of the UA: - (a) Details of analysis carried out to derive the key design parameters such as the maximum flight duration, maximum speed capable and maximum height capable; - (b) Details of acceptance tests or checks conducted to ensure UA is ready for first flight such as sensor accuracy checks, structural load tests, propulsion thrust measurement, weight and balance, control link range checks, failsafe function verifications, and interoperability tests.
-This should also not be confused with pre-flight checks; - (c) Details of environmental tests conducted to verify that the UA is able to operate with no or within acceptable margins of performance degradation in its intended environment such as temperature test, shock and vibration test, water ingression test, and EMI/EMC test. - Note: As it is not the intention for CAAS to certify the UA, it is not required for the operator to conduct the above tests in a certified test house.
-However, operator should do their due diligence to ensure that any tests, checks or analysis conducted in-house are as accurate and controlled as possible. - 3 If BVLOS UA operations is intended to be conducted, a BVLOS compliance checklist and its supporting documents will be required.
-For details on the assessment of BVLOS operations, please refer to AC 101-2-2 on "BVLOS Operations for Unmanned Aircraft". - 4 Supporting evidence of competency of the UA pilot(s) in the form of the licence numbers of relevant and valid UAPL issued by CAAS.
+- If a UA is modified2 in a way that impacts its flight critical system3, overall weight and balance, and/or performance capabilities and flight characteristics, the following information should be provided to support the airworthiness of the UA unless advised otherwise by CAAS: - (a) Details of analysis carried out to derive the key design parameters such as the maximum flight duration, maximum speed capable and maximum height capable; - (b) Details of acceptance tests or checks conducted to ensure UA is ready for first flight such as sensor accuracy checks, structural load tests, propulsion thrust measurement, weight and balance, control link range checks, failsafe function verifications, and interoperability tests.
+This should also not be confused with pre-flight checks; - (c) Details of environmental tests conducted to verify that the UA is able to operate with no or within acceptable margins of performance degradation in its intended environment such as temperature test, shock and vibration test, water ingression test, and EMI/EMC test.

+Note: As it is not the intention for CAAS to certify the UA, it is not required for the operator to conduct the above tests in a certified test house.
+However, the operator should do its due diligence to ensure that any tests, checks or analysis conducted in-house are as accurate and controlled as possible.

+- If BVLOS UA operations is intended to be conducted, a BVLOS compliance checklist and its supporting documents will be required.
+For details on the assessment of BVLOS operations, please refer to AC 101-2-2 on "BVLOS Operations for Unmanned Aircraft". - Supporting evidence of competency of the UA pilot(s) in the form of the licence numbers of relevant and valid UAPL issued by CAAS.
 For details on theory test, practical assessment and UAPL requirements, please refer to AC 101-4-1 on "UA Pilot Licence".
 Specifically for UA more than 25kg, as part of the permit application process, documentation describing the training programme for all UA pilots operating the platform should be submitted.
-Within, there should be refresher training which will be performed at least once a year. - 5 ACRA BizFile for Singapore-based organisations.
+Within, there should be refresher training which will be performed at least once a year. - ACRA BizFile for Singapore-based organisations.
 For overseas-based entities that do not have an ACRA BizFile, an official letter of intent is required from a Singapore-based organisation that has engaged their services, stating the date(s)/time(s) and purpose of type(s) of operation to be conducted in Singapore.